-Each year, the Robert M. Ball award is presented to an individual whose recent work has made a significant impact on the U.S. social insurance system.
-Selection Criteria:
+Each year, the Robert M. Ball Award is presented to an individual whose recent work has made a significant impact on the U.S. social insurance system.

 - Innovation in changing, educating about or otherwise furthering public understanding and informed policy-making in a specific area of social insurance